Upcoming Events

 Since its founding 100 years ago, the YCL together with CPUSA has been ceaselessly fighting shoulder-to-shoulder with Black revolutionaries in achieving total racial and socioeconomic equality, often in the face of brutal state repression and overt white-supremacy from both major parties.

 In the aftermath of the brutal police murders of George Floyd and Breonna Taylor, the NY YCL was at the frontlines of Uprisings and protests in NYC, distributing aid to fellow protestors, and marching on and occupying City Hall in the face of direct police violence.
 In addition to protesting, YCL members have helped provide funding and mutual aid supplies towards jail support efforts for comrades arrested as political prisoners during fights on the street.
-Together, with our fellow New Yorkers and Comrades, we have helped wage an uncompromising battle against State-sponsored police brutality, white supremacy, corruption, and more.
-And have continued to be involved in this struggle through the coalition and our own Abolition work.
+Together, with our fellow New Yorkers and Comrades, we have helped wage resistance to State-sponsored police brutality, white supremacy, corruption, and more.

-In addition to street action, the YCL Prison Abolition Subcommittee works to support incarcerated workers and organizers in their struggles for liberation.
-Through the People’s World Prison Outreach program, we distribute critical issues of the People’s World weekly newsletter to incarcerated people while fostering communication and building a network of solidarity inside and outside prison walls.
-As a committee, we write articles for People’s World about abolition and the struggles prisoners face, and have begun collaborating with our incarcerated readers and inviting them to contribute articles to People’s World about their own struggles.
-We have started a longer term pen-pal project, and are expanding the program to reach more incarcerated people.
-Through this program, we are building solidarity, raising consciousness, and fighting the isolation imposed on incarcerated people by the prison industrial complex.
+Through the People’s World Prison Outreach program, we distribute free, critical issues of the People’s World weekly newsletter to incarcerated people while fostering communication and building a network of solidarity inside and outside prison walls.
+As a committee, we write articles for People’s World about abolition of capitalists’ prisons and the struggles prisoners face, and have begun collaborating with our incarcerated readers and inviting them to contribute articles to People’s World about their own struggles.

 In addition to local prison reform and abolition struggles, as well as anti-police-brutality actions, YCL members are active in the NAARPR, and help forward the CPUSA’s fight for “Community Control of the Police,” a “non-reformist reform” to give local communities democratic control over police departments enabling them to hold violent police officers accountable through measures such as defunding of bloated budgets, removal of military equipment, suspensions, firings, and criminal liability.